 Think about it this way…your marketing staff often wears several hats that include creating programs, building professional relationships and monitoring statistics.
 They may also double agent as referral managers or practice coordinators.
 But, how many minutes a day do they spend with patients, helping them to be pain-free?
-Those minutes are spent with PTs, which means your team need to be PT marketers actively promoting your practice to patients.
+Those minutes are spent with PTs, which means your team needs to be PT marketers actively promoting your practice – and the physical benefits of each treatment to their quality of life to patients.

 Next step: encourage your team to celebrate the victories and consider programs, such as Patient of the Week, to incentivize success.

 As your team works with a patient, they come to know things about them.
 Do they have a dog, are they active in rec sports or maybe they belong to the same community pool?
 Those commonalities transform the care relationship into a personal one that extends beyond the clinic.
 Train your team to try and find at least one commonality with every patient.
-This cannot be forced, but should be a meaningful result of active communication during care.
-Download our free guide for tips on marketing your PT practice and getting more new patients.
+This cannot be forced but should be a meaningful result of active communication during care.

 Next step: schedule regular trainings to development “soft skills” within your team.
 These can include sessions on communication, goal setting, conflict resolution, or leadership.
 By empowering your team with techniques and actively practicing their skills, you build them into even more impactful PT marketers.